How to tell if you have Dirty Electricity and what to do if you have it

 Dirty Electricity can travel into your house on the local electricity supply and it will also be generated by some devices in your home.
 In the UK, the incoming supply is normally quite clean so the majority of DE is generated by internal devices, though large blocks of flats and similar multi-occupancy living spaces can have a lot of shared DE sources.
 Common large DE contributors include induction cooker hobs, dimmer switches, televisions, fluorescent light bulbs (including CFLs, or energy efficient bulbs) and computers.
 Any modern device that has a “switched mode power supply” will create some DE.
 Solar panel inverters that generate the 230 volts to feed into the electricity supply usually generate a large quantity of dirty electricity.

 Many links have been published associating Dirty Electricity with a wide variety of negative health effects, including cancer, asthma, chronic fatigue syndrome, diabetes, ADD, autism and a number of neurological disorders.

 The deTekta meter measures the amount of Dirty Electricity (DE) that is on your house wiring.
 It shows the readings in millivolts (mV) on a screen and also presents it as an audio signal.

-Our new and improved deTekta is under development and we hope to have it available Summer 2019.
+Our new and improved deTekta is under development.

 To use the deTekta, you simply plug it in and switch it on.
 It will display an initial reading (in millivolts) which, after a few seconds, will stabilise.
 That’s the existing level of DE that the meter has measured in that circuit.
 It’s usual for the DE levels to vary a bit as you will see when the current reading goes up and down.
 When you plug in a DE2 filter the current reading value will fall and the meter will also show the overall percentage reduction in the DE level.